mcserverhosting-net/sitev2/content/faqs/community_and_growth_marketing_your_server.md

 ---
-title: Community and Growth - Marketing Your Minecraft Server
+title: Marketing Your Minecraft Server
 FAQ: How to Effectively Market Your Minecraft Server
 weight: 20
-faqs: ["Server Management", "Community Engagement"]
+faqs: ["Community and Growth"]
 ---

 ## Developing a Strong Marketing Plan for Your Minecraft Server